JCalaunan/PRJ_Wrangle-Twitter/README.md

 - calls get_values for each column in a dataframe
 - parameter: <dataframe>

 ## Steps:
+1. Gather data
-1. Twitter archive data:
+1.1 Twitter archive data:
 - Read in provided CSV, from subfolder using pandas.
 - Check file imported correctly.
 - Create two copies, one backup of original and one to be cleaned.

-2. Twitter Image Prediction data:
+1.2 Twitter Image Prediction data:
 - Access URL and download image predictions using Requests.
 - Binary read/write not required as image predictions would not be enclosed in a TSV file.
 - Read in TSV file into pandas dataframe.
 - Check file imported correctly.
 - Create two copies, one backup of original and one to be cleaned.

+1.3 Import tweet_id JSON:
+- Sign up to twitter and refer to developer documentation
+- Access twitter API, obtain token required for API
+-
+-

 3. Assess data:
 3.1 Iteration 1